Rosacea Treatment in Singapore

 These blemishes are painful and can develop from the center of the face to the scalp, neck and shoulders, if left untreated.
 It can also cause the skin to be very sensitive, swollen and stinging.

-To complement your laser treatments and improve your skin condition significantly, you may also consider the following steps to protect your skin;
+To complement your rosacea treatments and improve your skin condition significantly, you may also consider the following steps to help manage your rosacea;

-1) Apply sunscreen of SPF30 and higher and ensure you are properly covered
+1) Apply sunscreen of SPF30 and higher in order to ensure you are properly covered

 2) Use gentle skin care products that are alcohol-free